therabidbanana/GitGrove/README.md

 If you have multiple gemsets, add any necessary gems to build your Nanoc sites to the GitGrove Gemfile.

+You must run a delayed job work to get builds.
+A procfile is provided for testing so you can run the server and worker process with a single
+command: `foreman start`

 ## Nanoc Preview

 Previews are available at subdomains of the main app.
 This can be